 - Final walkthrough / closing.

 Right before closing your agent will schedule the "final walkthrough," which is an opportunity to visit the property before taking ownership to confirm the house is empty and in satisfactory condition.
-On closing day you'll meet with your attorney to sign all the necessary paperwork consummating the purchase, and to deliver the remainder of your down payment (plus closing costs).
-Shortly after closing (usually within a few hours), the deed is "recorded" - i.e., the document showing that you legally own the property is officially filed with the appropriate county office.
+On closing day you'll meet with your attorney to sign all the necessary paperwork consummating the purchase, and will deliver the remainder of your down payment (plus closing costs).
+Shortly after closing the deed is "recorded" - i.e., the document showing that you legally own the property is officially filed with the appropriate county office.

 Once the deed is recorded, the house is yours.
 You made it!
 Time to pop champagne and plan your move!! :-)